Golden-winged Warbler - Vermivora chrysoptera PARULIDAE Members: | Search Common: Search Scientific: |

 Piedmont | Transient.
 Rare in both spring and fall, slightly more "numerous" in the western half of the region (as the main migration is west of the Appalachians), but still difficult to find in migration.
 Mainly late Apr to mid-May, and mid-Aug to late Sep.
 One seen and recorded singing in northern Wake from 29 May - 1 Jun 2023 was quite late.
 Peak counts: | ||||||

-Mountains | Summer resident, and transient; decreasing.
-In summer, formerly fairly common, at least locally, over the region, mainly at middle elevations (generally from 3,000 feet to 4,500 feet).
-Currently, uncommon over most of the same range, but fairly common at least locally in the southern mountains, mainly in Jackson, Macon, and Graham; rare in a few counties.
-Nests down to about 2,000 feet (and perhaps lower in Cherokee).
+Mountains | Summer resident, and transient; decreasing at an alarming rate.
+Nests mainly at middle elevations (generally from 3,000 feet to 4,500 feet).
+Currently (2024), rare to very uncommon over most of the same range.
+Formerly fairly common at least locally in the southern mountains, mainly in Jackson, Macon, and Graham counties.
+Nests (or nested) down to about 2,000 feet (and perhaps lower in Cherokee).
 Uncommon as a migrant in spring and fall.
 Mainly late Apr to late Sep.
 Peak counts: | ||||||

 Finding Tips |